S-a-i-f-A-l-i/Taiyo.AI-Assignment-Front-End-Engineer/README.md

 ### Conclusion

 This contact management app with charts and maps provides an easy way to manage contacts and view COVID-19 data in a simple dashboard.
-The app is well-structured and easy to maintain, making it a great starter project for anyone looking to improve their skills in ReactJS, TypeScript, TailwindCSS, and React Query.
+The app is well-structured and easy to maintain, making it a great starter project for anyone looking to improve their skills in ReactJS, ModuleCSS, TailwindCSS, ObjectCSS and React Query.